pH-7/youtube-to-medium-blog-posts-automation/readme.md

 # YouTube to Medium Automation

 **Automate the process of converting YouTube video content into Medium articles 🎥📝**

+This program not only converts video transcripts extremely well into articles, but also removes any "transcript-like" writing.
+It produces a real, professional article from a video instead.

 - [⚙️ Requirements](#%EF%B8%8F-requirements)
 - [📦 Installation](#-installation)